ABOUT THIS CONFERENCE

 - Explore how to get the most out of the stimulus card

-- Improving answers: work though examples to see what differentiates excellent answers
+- Improving answers: work though examples to see what differentiates top answers

-- Describing a picture –who would get the best marks?
+- Live sketches with students: describing a picture – who would get the best marks?

 - How to stand out: tackling the role plays